alexissaari/MatchDay.RESTApi/README.md

 # MatchDay.RESTApi
-This ASP.NET Core Web Api is a Minimum Viable Product designed to show my ability to create a RESTApi.
+This ASP.NET Core Web Api is a Minimum Viable Product designed to show my ability to create a RESTful Api.
 This project also includes fundimentals in Object-Oriented Design, Domain-Driven Design, and a dash of SQL Database Design.

 **Use Case:** You are a sports coordinator and need a way to keep track of teams, their players, and their coach.